ibkamara0/Covid19-vs-Mother-Nature/README.md

 ## Conclusion
-Now, I am not a data scientist, YET!!
-This project was simply done for fun.
-Who knows what this virus is capable of.
-My main goal for this project was to get a grasp of different data science skills, packages, and knowledge.
+Now, I am not a data scientist, YET(one day)!
+This project was simply done for fun and to also gain experience and feedback doing one of the things I love.
+Who knows what this virus is capable of, we must all proceed with caution.
+My main goal for this project was to get a grasp of different data science skills, packages, and research methods.
 Please feel free to share with me any feedback you have on this project whether be good or bad.
-As, I put myself out on the job market please let me know more ways to make myself more proficient and marketable in the world of data science.
+I will appreciate any feedback and as put myself out on the job market please let me know more ways to make myself more proficient and marketable in the world of data science.

+Thank you.
+Stay safe and together we can all get through this. #HungryGrad

 ## Contact Information